sttp/connection-tester/Docs/README.md

 ## Settings File

-Configurable settings for the STTP Connection Tester are define in the text-based `settings.ini` file.
+Configurable settings for the STTP Connection Tester are defined in the text-based `settings.ini` file.

-Default location of `settings.ini` on Windows deployments can be found in the user's local low application data folder:
+Default location of `settings.ini` on Windows deployments can be found in the user's _local low_ application data folder:

 ```
 %appdata%\..\LocalLow\Grid Protection Alliance\STTP Connection Tester\